nabeelvalley/docs/src/content/blog/2020/29-09/highlight-specific-elements.md

+---
+published: true
+title: Highlight Specific Elements
+subtitle: 29 September 2020
+description: Add a border around all HTML Elements that match a CSS Selector to aid in debugging
+---

 [[toc]]

 You can highlight all HTML elements which respond to a specific CSS selector with the following.
 This can be useful for debugging purposes: